-Medication is usually only required for the most persistent cases of cramping that do not respond to exercise.
+Medication is usually only needed in the most persistent cases where cramping does not respond to exercise.

-Leg cramps that occur during a serious case of liver disease can be harder to treat.
+Treating cramps that occur as a result of serious liver disease can be more difficult.
 Your treatment plan may include using medications such as muscle relaxants.

 Preventing leg cramps